nikkNizz/Drawish/README.md

 #### Text
 Click the [text] button, and **click a point** in the drawing area.
 The text area will be displayed and can be moved as desired.
 **The multiline text box and options are displayed at the top**.
 Click the [DRAW] button to actually print the text, then move the text area to continue printing text.
 Or disable the function by clicking the left button again.
+It is possible to paste text from the clipboard, as an image.
+> The last text remains stored in the box allowing both changes in case of undo and the creation of copies
+>
+##### RTF editor
 You can open an **RTF editor** to write formatted text.
 This text can be saved to a file and can be directly transposed onto the image via a screenshot.
 After clicking the [text] button, click the [RTF] button to open the editor.
 Click [Screenshot and close] button to transpose the text into a selection in the image.
 In the editor you can save texts and open them.
-It is possible to paste text from the clipboard, as an image.
-> The last text remains stored in the box allowing both changes in case of undo and the creation of copies
->

 [video](https://drive.google.com/file/d/1yzlL7j-uYcOxUMt19SPYZmH3ZtB-7Hrc/view?usp=sharing)

 #### Tracer